Henry Surtees: Henry Surtees Award

 In 2010, the Henry Surtees Award was launched, to be awarded annually for the most outstanding performance by a rising motor racer.
-Its first winner was Formula Renault UK champion Tom Blomqvist.
+Its first winner was Formula Renault UK champion Tom Blomqvist, followed by British & European Formula Ford champion Scott Malvern in 2011.

 Henry Surtees Foundation

 Also in 2010, the Henry Surtees Foundation was founded as a charitable organisation by his father John, to assist victims of accidental brain injuries and to promote safety in driving and motorsport.

 Racing record

 Career summary

 † As Surtees was a guest driver, he was ineligible to score points.